To Clients and Partners of Safe Haven of Pender and their Family/Household Members:

 For our clients at home, if you should develop respiratory illness symptoms or are diagnosed with COVID-19; the CDC has released recommended precautions for household members, intimate partners, and caregivers who interact with a patient in a non-healthcare setting, such as your home.
 You may want to share these with your family, friends, and visitors:

-- Make sure that they understand and can help you follow your healthcare provider’s instructions for medication(s) and care.
+- Make sure that they understand and can help you follow your healthcare provider’s instructions for the medication(s) and care.
 They can help with basic needs in the home and provide support for getting groceries, prescriptions, and other personal needs.

 - If you have any symptoms of respiratory illness, call your healthcare provider.
 This will help the healthcare provider’s office take steps to keep other people in the office or waiting room from getting infected.